 He relates the story to his wife.
 Telling her what Edward Dean said about the spectacles.
-He tells her he’s onto something it’s not one of his hair brained projects he’ll be bored with in a week.
+He tells her he’s onto something it’s not one of his hair-brained projects he’ll be bored within a week.
 He shows her a rough draft of his new book complete except for the last chapter.

 He reminds her about the Henshaw murders and surmises it wasn’t infidelity that was the motive rather that when Henshaw seemingly attacked the police officer rather, he was trying to destroy ‘the cheaters His wife Helen tells him it’s nonsense.

-He also looked up the inquest in the Olcott murder Olive Dean stated on the day the old lady put the hat pin in Clarence Kramer’s chest she’d been down town and one of the things she brought back with her was a pair of funny old glasses” He talked to the man who remembers selling Miriam Alcott these glasses for twenty five cents.
+He also looked up the inquest in the Olcott murder Olive Dean stated on the day the old lady put the hat pin in Clarence Kramer’s chest she’d been downtown and one of the things she brought back with her was a pair of funny old glasses” He talked to the man who remembers selling Miriam Alcott these glasses for twenty-five cents.

 She asks if he’s tried them he says no, she asks why not “Because they weren’t intended for mind reading.
-I think they were intended for seeing the truth about one’s self , that’s the real purpose of these glasses Helen.
+I think they were intended for seeing the truth about one’s self, that’s the real purpose of these glasses, Helen.
 That’s what van Prinn was after when he discovered the secret of “this funny yellow glass”

 According to the local historical society he built the old house on Bleaker Road.
 His neighbors called him a sorcerer.
-He laughs what do you supposed they would have called Edison or Einstein.
+He laughs what do you suppose they would have called Edison or Einstein?
 “Know thyself” He waves the cheaters in her face.
 She gets upset and tells him to put them away.
 “What’s the matter afraid I’ll put them on and see you for what you really are”

-He pretends to put them on, she cries no don’t “Don’t worry darling when I put these on it’ll be for something important”
+He pretends to put them on, she cries no don’t “Don’t worry darling when I put these on it’ll be for something important.”

 They arrive at the house.
 Helen asks Sebastian what happened to van Prinn after he put on the glasses.
 She asks again what happened to van Prinn.
 He shines his lantern upstairs.
 He tells her the desk is still upstairs and the old mirror that he used.
 He finally answers her question.
 “He hanged himself.”